Device-Level Optimization Techniques for Solid-State Drives: A Survey: SSD Architecture and Key Components

 \subsubsection{\textbf{Buffer Management Strategy}}

-The DRAM controller, which integrates with the CPU cores in the SSD system~\cite{peng2024scalacache}, manages these requests using least recently used (LRU) or random replacement algorithms, and if space runs out or the host OS issues a flush command, the least recently accessed requests are flushed into the internal SSD to free up the space of DRAM for new requests to cache ~\cite{gouk2018amber,FAST2018MQsim,qian2022fastcache}.
-The requests are allocated to a target page based on SSD's parallelism~\cite{jung2014sprinkler,chen2019delay} and the idle state~\cite{FAST2018MQsim}, where channel-first (channel-chip-die-plane), die-first (die-plane-chip-channel), plane-first (plane-chip-channel-die), and chip-first (chip-die-channel-plane) allocation strategies demonstrate the best latency and throughput performance, respectively~\cite{jung2012evaluation}.
-In addition to caching data, DRAM also stores metadata and mapping information~\cite{gouk2018amber,FAST2018MQsim}.
-The capacity of DRAM typically accounts for approximately 0.1\% of the total SSD storage~\cite{allison2025towards}.
-Current flash caching technologies are divided into set-associative cache design and log-structured caching techniques~\cite{allison2025towards}.
-The set-associative cache approach reduces tracking overhead for small objects but generates frequent random writes~\cite{mcallister2021kangaroo}, while the log-structured design produces flash-friendly write patterns through infrequent sequential updates~\cite{berg2020cachelib}.
-To prevent data loss during sudden power outages in capacitor-backed SSD caches, whose capacitance degrades over time and may become insufficient to flush all dirty pages, Gao et al. \cite{gao2018efficient} proposed a cache management scheme that dynamically bounds the number of dirty pages within the current capability of the capacitor, improving both lifetime and performance while ensuring data integrity.
-To further address this issue, Gao et al. \cite{GaoSLLXYZ20} also proposed a capacitor-aware cache management scheme that features periodic tracking of dirty page budget, limiting dirty page synchronization at run-time, and optimized power loss write-back to ensure data integrity against capacitor aging.
-Liu et al. \cite{10247911,9256543} employed neural networks for space-efficient cache allocation via runtime reuse distance monitoring, improving write hit ratio while safeguarding fairness through parallel write-back.
+The DRAM controller, integrated with the SSD's CPU cores, manages cached requests using least recently used (LRU) or random replacement algorithms.
+It flushes the least recently used data to NAND flash when space is low or upon a host flush command to free up space for new requests~\cite{peng2024scalacache}.
+Requests are allocated to a target page based on the SSD's parallelism and the idle state of its channel or chip.
+Different allocation strategies, such as channel-first, die-first, plane-first, and chip-first, are used to optimize latency and throughput performance~\cite{FAST2018MQsim}.
+In addition to caching data, DRAM also stores metadata and address mapping information.
+DRAM capacity typically comprises about 0.1\% of total SSD storage with caching methods include set-associative and log-structured designs~\cite{allison2025towards}.
+The set-associative approach reduces tracking overhead for small objects but causes frequent random writes~\cite{mcallister2021kangaroo}, whereas log-structured caching generates flash-friendly sequential writes via infrequent batch updates~\cite{berg2020cachelib}.